danielharrell/does_music_move/does_music_move.md

 as if we were *inside* a circumference of notes arranged by pitch and bounded by the octave.
-For once we hear one note in the melody as central, especially if we hear it as center of gravity, it is as if that note has been projected *inside* this circumference from its place along it, allowing us to move from
+For once we hear one note in the melody as central, especially if we hear it as a center of gravity, it is as if that note has been projected *inside* this circumference from its place along it, allowing us to move from